 Small BusinessSmall business loans

-can be made for as much as $350,000 and may provide financing for both fixed assets and working capital.
-Small business lending has been the fastest growing segment of the VEDA portfolio in the last several years.
+can be made up to $500,000 and may provide financing for both fixed assets and working capital.

 VEDA’s role in financing manufacturing